An insider's guide to Edinburgh

 Art Fund challenged me to see what more I could discover in my own city with a National Art Pass.
 Here are a few of my must-see places to visit in the Scottish capital.

 Scottish National Gallery of Modern Art

 The Scottish National Gallery of Modern Art is one of those places I’ve been meaning to visit for years, but have never quite got around to.
-Now seemed like the perfect time to go, as entry to their current exhibition, A New Era: Scottish Modern Art 1900-1950, is only £5 with a National Art Pass.

 Set in the beautiful leafy suburbs of Edinburgh’s West End, the gallery is spread across two sites with a sculpture park in between.
 The impressive Georgian gallery buildings are home to an inspiring collection of modern and contemporary art from both Scottish artists and notable figures from across the world.

 I love modern art because it’s so varied and interesting.
 It’s really quite fun as well – even if you think it isn’t for you, you’ll always find some unusual and thought-provoking pieces.
 One of my favourite exhibits was a life-sized recreation of sculptor Eduardo Paolozzi’s studio.